 Employees can be hesitant to come forward and claim they feel burned out, out of fear that it may be perceived as laziness or attitude problems.

-Burnout at work can show itself in a number of ways.
-Since employees will not always speak up to say they feel burned out – many also don’t even recognize what they’re feeling as burnout – business owners, managers and HR staff should be on the lookout for the signs of burnout from their staff.
+Understand that employees will not always speak up to say they feel burned out.
+Many also don’t even recognize what they’re feeling as burnout.
+So business owners, managers and HR staff should be on the lookout for the signs of burnout from their staff.

-It’s common for someone experiencing burnout to develop a short temper and become easily irritated.
+Someone experiencing burnout will often appear short-tempered or become easily irritated.
 You may notice overreactions to small inconveniences or little things that go wrong, or even spontaneous outbursts.

-It can be made even worse when the staff member is called out on their drop in productivity, resulting in even more stress and a more severe case of burnout.
+It can be made even worse when the staff member is called out on their drop in productivity.
+This just increases the stress they feel, and can lead to an even more severe case of burnout.

 One of the tell-tale signs of burnout is a struggle to get up and get motivated to come to work.
 Thus, the employee may begin showing up late on a consistent basis.